- WHY DO I NEED TO IMPROVE MY CREDIT SCORE?

 DON’T MISS ANY PAYMENTS

-Missing credit repayments is a big no no. If you’re worried you won’t be able to make a repayment on time, more debt is not the answer and you should seek help from the Money Advice Service or find out about your options in our guide.
+Missing credit repayments is a big no no. If you’re worried you won’t be able to make a repayment on time, more debt is not the answer and you should seek help from the Money Helper or find out about your options in our guide.

 It might feel overwhelming trying to understand your credit score but the bottom line is; use credit and use it well.
 Make repayments on time, keep your details updated and don’t use your full limit on credit cards.
 Follow these guidelines and you will see an improvement in your score.